How to improve employee retention

 Build a transparent company culture where everyone will have an opportunity to speak openly about the things that bother them or the challenges they face on a daily basis.

 Create open boss-employee communication channels and provide your employees with an insight into how the business works and what values it brings to both your clients and employees.
-Encouragin your employees to suggest new ideas and give them a chance to have input.
+Encouraging your employees to suggest new ideas and giving them a chance to have input.
 In this way, they will have a feeling that they contribute to the working environment and that their opinions are being appreciated.

 In a workplace culture where they feel valued, employees will feel more invested in their work and the organization as a whole.